Stencyl/stencylpedia/chapter-d/engine-extensions.md

 5. Edit **blocks.xml** if you wish to add custom blocks for your extension.
 The **spec** for this file's format can be found [here](http://www.stencyl.com/help/view/adding-blocks/).

-That’s it.
+That's it.
 Once your extension is ready, open a game, enable the extension, and test the game.
-If you’ve done everything correctly, the extension will work.
+If you've done everything correctly, the extension will work.

 #### Testing an Extension